ros-controls/ros2_control/controller_manager/doc/controller_chaining.rst

 .. note::

   This document uses terms *preceding* and *following* controller.
-These terms refer to such ordering of controllers that controller A *precedes* controller B iff A's output is connected to B's reference interface.
+These terms refer to such ordering of controllers that controller A *precedes* controller B if A's output is connected to B's reference interface.
 In the example diagram at the beginning of this section, 'diff_drive_controller' *precedes* 'pid left wheel' and 'pid right wheel'.
-Consequently, 'pid left wheel' and 'pid right wheel' ar controllers *following* after 'diff_drive_controller'.
+Consequently, 'pid left wheel' and 'pid right wheel' are controllers *following* after 'diff_drive_controller'.

 Implementation
 --------------